Ousmanerabi/Ousmanerabi.github.io/_pages/about.md

 ---
 <br/>

 I am a rigorous biostatistician and epidemiologist with over 9 years of experience in health data analytics, statistical modeling, and large-scale data management.
 Certified in SAS Base Programming and Clinical Trials Programming, I am transitioning from academia to the pharmaceutical industry to apply my expertise in CDISC standards (SDTM/ADaM) and real-world evidence (RWE) to clinical research and regulatory submissions.
-With a proven track record in international projects (e.g., Guinea DHS 2018, West Africa health initiatives), I excel in collaborative environments, delivering submission-ready insights and supporting high-quality publications.
+With a proven track record in international projects, I excel in collaborative environments, delivering submission-ready insights and supporting high-quality publications.

 ## Core competencies